magnoeasy/easybuilder/english.md

 ![image](https://user-images.githubusercontent.com/81401104/115918367-d18c4500-a44d-11eb-95a9-80bc573cfad9.png)

-In this "Custom Scripts" field copy and paste the following:
+In this "Custom Scripts" field copy and paste the following function:

                                         function sum() {
                         this.entity.Total = this.entity.Number1 + this.entity.Number2;